 General and administrative expenses consist primarily of salaries and related costs for personnel, including stock-based compensation and travel expenses for our employees in executive, operational, finance, legal, business development, and human resource functions.
-Other general and administrative expenses include facility-related costs and professional fees for directors, accounting and legal services, expenses associated with obtaining and maintaining patents and amortization of intangible assets.
+Other general and administrative expenses include facility-related costs, professional fees for accounting and legal services, directors' fees and expenses associated with obtaining and maintaining patents.

 We anticipate that our general and administrative expenses will increase in the future as we increase our headcount to support our continued research and development and potential commercialization of our product candidates.
-We also anticipate increased expenses related to audit, legal, regulatory, and tax-related services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance premiums, and investor relations costs associated with being a public company.
 Additionally, if and when we believe a regulatory approval of the first product candidate appears likely, we anticipate an increase in payroll and related expenses as a result of our preparation for commercial operations, especially as it relates to the sales and marketing of our product candidates.

-Other income (expense), net
+Other income, net

-Other income and expense consists primarily of interest income earned on investments, the gain or loss associated with the change in the fair value of preferred stock warrants, foreign currency gain or loss and tax incentives from the Massachusetts Life Sciences Center.
+Other income, net consists primarily of interest income earned on investments, foreign currency gain or loss and tax incentives from the Massachusetts Life Sciences Center.